Etiology of acute gastritis

 Acute gastritis, without complications, should heal on its own within a few days, which differs from the chronic form of gastritis.

 In cases of chronic gastritis, it is possible that there are no clinical symptoms.
 Frequently, symptoms such as upper abdominal pain, bloating, and halitosis are rather non-specific.

 Classifying chronic gastritis according to the ABC classification

 A gastritis = Autoimmune

-This type of chronic gastritis is found in the gastric corpus and cardia and shows the formation of autoantibodies to gastric parietal cells and intrinsic factor:
+This type of chronic gastritis is found in the gastric corpus and cardia, and shows the formation of autoantibodies to gastric parietal cells and the intrinsic factor:

 - Anticanalicular parietal cell antibodies (PCA)

 - H+/K+-ATPase antibodies